-Details on Full Life Cycle Recruiting
+Details on Full Cycle Recruitment

 A human resource department has to establish a clear and standardized recruitment process.
 Of course, the selection criteria may vary from one job position to another.
 Nonetheless, the process of recruitment have to go through these crucial steps:

 The person overseeing the recruitment cycle must identify the vacancies that the company needs to fill, the functions that derive from these positions, and the profile that the candidates could fulfill.